Macrometacorp/docs/docs/search-views/fulltext-search/getting-started-search.md

         RETURN UNSET(contact, ["_id", "_rev"])
   ```

-1. Add the word `nemo` to the searchTerm value to the right of the query editor window.
+4. Add the word `nemo` to the searchTerm value to the right of the query editor window.
-1. Click **Run Query**.
+5. Click **Run Query**.
 You will see your results show up below the Run Query button.
-1. (Optional) Click **Query Info** in the Query Result to see what the query did and how long each step took.
+6. (Optional) Click **Query Info** in the Query Result to see what the query did and how long each step took.
 Pretty cool if you're into performance metrics.

-## 3. Save the Query as an API Endpoint
+## 3. (Optional) Save the Query as an API Endpoint

 When you save a query worker, you can access it via REST API from anywhere in the world in under 50ms.

 1. Click **Save Query**.
-1. Name the query **getContactBySearchTerm** and then click **Save**.
+2. Name the query **getContactBySearchTerm** and then click **Save**.
 This saves the query so you can use it again.
-1. Click **Run Query**.
+3. Click **Run Query**.
-1. Click **API Endpoint**.
+4. Click **API Endpoint**.

 This query requires a value to be passed with each request, so you must enter one in the bind parameters or else the query will fail with an error.